 INGREZZA may prolong the QT interval, although the degree of QT prolongation is not clinically significant at concentrations expected with recommended dosing.
 INGREZZA should be avoided in patients with congenital long QT syndrome or with arrhythmias associated with a prolonged QT interval.
 For patients at increased risk of a prolonged QT interval, assess the QT interval before increasing the dosage.

-INGREZZA may cause parkinsonism in patients with tardive dyskinesia.
+INGREZZA may cause parkinsonism.
 Parkinsonism has also been observed with other VMAT2 inhibitors.
 Reduce the dose or discontinue INGREZZA treatment in patients who develop clinically significant parkinson-like signs or symptoms.